Yuangang-Pan/CArank-for-Brain-Dynamics-Preferences/README.md

 # Note:
-The dataset is open fir use but please acknowledge this paper in publications.
+Since the raw EEG signal is too large to upload to GitHub, we only upload the processed EEG signal of one participant for a showcase.
+The EEG dataset used in this paper is available upon request, and please acknowledges the following papers in your publications.